-- Students can form teams or pairs to study subject/event.
-Conduct a guided search with students so they may choose their own topic or event, or pre-select several from which to choose.
-(See Speaking and Listening: SL 1.) - Introduce unit checklist to students and provide due dates for each step.
-(See Reading: RI 1-10 and Wriitng: W 2, 5,7,8,9

-Lesson 5: Note Taking

-- Students read about their topic and take notes on whatever format you modeled.
-(See Reading: RI 1-10 and Writing: W5, 7, 8, 9.) - Provide lots of guided practice and sharing out of how it went during the first stages of this.
+• they may choose their own topic or event, or pre-select several from which to choose.
+(See Speaking and Listening: SL 1.) • Introduce unit checklist to students and provide due dates for each step.
+(See Reading: RI 1-10 and Wriitng: W 2, 5,7,8,9 Lesso on 5: Note Taking • Students read about their topic and take notes on whatever format you modeled.
+(See Reading: RI 1-10 and Writing: W5,7,8,9.) • Provide lots of guided practice and sharing out of how it went during the first stages of this.
 You can use your document camera to have teams or individual students share how they did their notes to help everyone understand how to take notes without copying whole pieces of text.

-Lesson 6: Key Word Strategy

-- Teach the Key Word strategy for summarizing text with a short article about the whole class topic (pages 44-51).
-(See Reading RI 2.) - Have students repeat this process with 1-2 of the pieces of text they found for their individual or team topic.
+Lesso on 6: Key Word Strategy • Teach the Key Word strategy for summarizing text with a short article about the whole class topic (pages 43-50).
+(See Reading RI 2.) • Have students repeat this process with 1-2 of the pieces of text they found for their individual or team topic.